jbakse/compform_site/content/random/index.md

 ![conspiracy board](conspiracy_board/seed_1098_HD.png)

 Conspiracy Board is a program that generates pixel-art-style collages of documents, portraits, and strings.
-It is written in Javascript using the p5.js library.
+It is written in JavaScript using the p5.js library.
 Visit the case study to learn how it works.

 <div class="link-box">